JustinNew/DataScience/Analytics/README.md

   - If you have a two side marketplace, you need to measure something that will benefit both sides, such as finished rides for Uber and transactions for eBay.

+  - Cohort measurement of user retention.
+This will let you know what happens to users overtime.

+  - Metrics let you measure to make sure that you are in the right direction.

 ## Example Questions

 #### How would you find the cause of a 15% drop in Facebook Groups usage?